-Maternal utterances were coded only if clearly instigated by the mother, except for 'failure to resolve child anxiety'.
-This last was coded when the child initiated the topic of threat or anxiety, and the mother failed to respond (by changing topic, or by ignoring the child); a count was made of such child anxious statements, and the percentage followed by maternal lack of resolution computed.
-A second rater coded 10% scripts. ( $\kappa = 0.93$ to 1.00).
+Maternal utterances were coded only if clearly instigated by the mother, except for "failure to resolve child anxiety."
+This last was coded when the child initiated the topic of threat or anxiety and the mother failed to respond (by changing topic, or by ignoring the child); a count was made of such child anxious statements, and the percentage followed by maternal lack of resolution computed.
+A second rater coded 10% scripts. ( $\kappa = 0.93-1.00$ ).

-Child variables
+Child variables.

-1. Behavior inhibition (BI) (14 months).
-This was assessed as present/absent according to the paradigm of Kagan and colleagues (1987) in which latencies to approach, and fear or distress towards novel stimuli are assessed (see Murray et al., 2008 for details).
-Trained researchers scored the tapes; 20, selected at random, were scored by both ( $\kappa$ =.
-1.00).
+BI 14 months.
+This was assessed as present/absent according to the paradigm of Kagan and colleagues (1987) in which latencies to approach and fear or distress toward novel stimuli are assessed (for details, see Murray et al., 2008).
+Trained researchers scored the tapes; 20 randomly selected tapes were scored by both ( $\kappa = 1.00$ ).

-- 2. Attachment (14 months).
-Attachment was assessed using The Strange Situation Procedure (Ainsworth, Blehar, Waters, & Wall, 1978), a widely used and well-validated measure.
-Videotapes of the procedure were scored by two trained raters who classified the infants as secure, or insecure-avoidant, resistant or disorganized, using the established coding schemes (Ainsworth, Blehar, Waters, & Wall, 1978; Main & Solomon, 1990).
-Twenty randomly selected videotapes of the procedure were scored by both raters ( $\kappa = 0.86$ ). - 3.
-Doll Play (DP) representations.
+Attachment 14 months.
+Attachment was assessed using the Strange Situation Procedure (Ainsworth, Blehar, Waters, & Wall, 1978), a widely used and well-validated measure.
+Videotapes of the procedure were scored by two trained raters who classified the infants as secure, insecure-avoidant, resistant, or disorganized, using the established coding schemes (Ainsworth et al., 1978; Main & Solomon, 1990).
+Twenty randomly selected videotapes of the procedure were scored by both raters ( $\kappa = 0.86$ ).

+DP representations.
 A script, broadly following the themes covered in the picture book used by the mothers to talk to their child about school, was used to ask the child about going to school.
-It comprised four story stems culminating in potentially anxietyprovoking events, and a final positive story stem (not coded).
-The four potentially anxious stems were: arriving at school and then separating from mother; a social performance task (showing your drawing in class); and two social evaluations (other children laughing while you are showing your drawing, and hearing children laughing in the playground when you approach).
-In the final positive stem, play moved to a Dolls' House, where the child doll character enacted their 'favorite and happy time'.
-After each stem, the child was invited to respond and say what happened next, and how they would feel in that situation.
-Videotapes were coded by two trained researchers for the presence/absence of 15 pre-defined child responses relevant to anxiety.
-These comprised expressions of child vulnerability and dependency on mother, maternal negative response to school, child performance negativity, performance avoidance, anxious interpretation of others' responses, and negative/avoidant social responses.
-Scores on the 15 variables were used to create a binary measure (most negative 40% children).
-A random sample of 20 assessments was independently coded, and showed good agreement ( $\kappa$ = .92) (see Pass, 2010, and Pass et al., 2012 for details).
+It comprised four story stems culminating in potentially anxiety-provoking events and a final

+Table 2.
+Narrative codes and examples

-- 4. Mental state. a) Child Social Anxiety Disorder was ascertained by interview with the mother using the Anxiety Disorder Interview Schedule, Parent Version (ADIS-P, Silverman, Saavedra, & Pina, 2001), a semi-structured parents' interview for child and adolescent disorder meeting DSM-IV criteria that is reliable with pre-school children (Dodd, Hudson, Morris, & Wise, 2011).
-Interviews were audio-taped, and discussed with senior clinicians to confirm diagnoses.
-Twenty randomly selected tapes were independently rated ( $\kappa = 1$ ); b) Internalizing symptoms.
-Mothers completed the Internalizing scale of the Child Behavior Checklist (CBCL) to provide a continuous measure of child problems.
+Mental state.
+Child SAnxD was ascertained by interview with the mother using the Anxiety Disorder Interview Schedule, Parent Version (ADIS-P, Silverman, Saavedra, & Pina, 2001), a semistructured parents' interview for child and adolescent disorder meeting DSM-IV criteria that is reliable with preschool children (Dodd, Hudson, Morris, & Wise, 2011).
+Interviews were audiotaped, and discussed with senior clinicians to confirm diagnoses.
+Twenty randomly selected tapes were independently rated ( $\kappa = 1$ ).

+Mothers completed the Internalizing Scale of the Child Behavior Checklist (CBCL) to provide a continuous measure of child problems.
 This covers withdrawn, anxious-depressed behavior, and somatic symptoms (Achenbach, 1991).
-Teachers similarly provided reports on the Internalizing problems scale of the teacher adapted version of the CBCL, the Teacher Report Form $1\frac{1}{2}$ -5 version (C-TRF). - 5.
+Teachers similarly provided reports on the Internalizing Problems Scale of the teacher adapted version of the CBCL, the Teacher Report Form $1\frac{1}{2}$ -5 version.

 Verbal IQ.
-This was assessed by prorating scores on the Comprehension, Arithmetic, Vocabulary and Similarities scales from the revised Wechsler Preschool and Primary Scale of Intelligence (WPPSI-R) (Wechsler, 1990).
+This was assessed by prorating scores on the Comprehension, Arithmetic, Vocabulary, and Similarities Scales from the revised Wechsler Preschool and Primary Scale of Intelligence-Revised (Wechsler, 1990).